MrShoenel/stab/readme.md

 * **Sitemap-generation.**

 	Since ***stab*** uses hashtag-navigation, we may increase the visibility of our content by creating sitemaps of the available content.
-* **Provide content statically**
+* **Provide content statically** **<span style="color:red">[won't do]</span>**

-	Because of the hashtag-navigation, we may provide the content using google's recommended escaped-fragment url-scheme.
-The plan is to create static pages using phantom.js whenever the normal content-generation is going on.
+	~~Because of the hashtag-navigation, we may provide the content using google's recommended escaped-fragment url-scheme.
+The plan is to create static pages using phantom.js whenever the normal content-generation is going on.~~

+	As of **1.3.2** this feature is no longer pursued.
+Google can [handle/parse](http://googlewebmastercentral.blogspot.se/2014/05/understanding-web-pages-better.html) *SPAs*.
+Numerous *phantomjs*-based modules exist to do that job if you're still interested.
+Generating sitemaps may be an unneeded feature now as well.